 In heavily infested volunteer wheat, most mites will carry the virus.
 Transmission to the young winter wheat plants requires only a few viruliferous individuals.
 Immature mites acquire the virus in as little as 15 minutes as they feed on infected leaves.
 Mites remain active for most of their lives (two to four weeks or longer with cool temperatures), but the transmission efficiency of adult mites decreases with age.

-Research has found that mites can only survive off green plants a day or so under hot temperatures, but two to four days under lower temperatures.
+Research has found that mites can only survive off green plants a day or so under warm summer temperatures, but two to four days under more mild conditions (e.g., lower temperatures and higher humidities).
 Thus, a significant number of mites may be transported by the wind from greater distances than we originally thought; however, the greatest risk is to the fields closest to the volunteer wheat.
 Video 1 demonstrates mite and virus development throughout the year.

 Volunteer wheat is not the only host for the wheat curl mite (Figure 3).
 Over-summering hosts can also include corn or foxtail millet.
 An important consideration for these crops is to try to minimize the overlap of the green and growing summer crop and the emerged new crop of wheat.
 The greater the overlap, the greater the risk from these hosts.